-literature nor the Dutch priority-setting authority cite surveys of the public's views on this topic.
-Moreover, a recent review finds only a small number of relevant surveys, many of which have significant shortcomings, including small, non-representative samples and problematic framing (Voorhoeve, 2018).
+There is, however, a lack of evidence for the claims made about the public's attitudes toward unlimited aggregative principles.
+Neither the contributions to the philosophical literature nor the Dutch priority-setting authority cite evidence of the public's views on this topic.
+Moreover, a recent review finds only a small number of relevant surveys, many of which have significant shortcomings, including small, nonrepresentative samples and problematic framing (Voorhoeve 2018).
 In this chapter, we aim to fill this lacuna in our knowledge.
-We examine the responses of a representative sample of the UK population (n = 389) to prioritysetting dilemmas that have been structured to alleviate the framing issues in previous work.
+We examine the responses of a representative sample of the UK population (N = 389) to priority-setting dilemmas that have been structured to alleviate the framing issues in previous work.
 These dilemmas allow us to establish the extent to which respondents' views align with both prioritization by severity when group sizes are equal and with unlimited aggregation when they are not.
-We found to our surprise that forty-four per cent respondents do not always adhere to prioritization by severity.
-We also found that philosophers' and Dutch prioritysetters' conjecture that unlimited aggregation is unpopular is borne out.
+We found to our surprise that 44 percent respondents do not always adhere to prioritization by severity.
+We also found that philosophers' and Dutch priority-setters' conjecture that unlimited aggregation is unpopular is borne out.
 For among those who do prioritize by severity, only one-fifth give responses that align with unlimited aggregation, while more than half offer limited aggregative responses.
-Our results therefore challenge the idea that commonly used priority setting principles can count on public support.
+Our results therefore challenge the idea that commonly used priority-setting principles can count on public support.
 They also suggest that principles embodying a limited form of aggregation may well garner more support.

 We proceed as follows.
-In Section 1, we offer a brief overview of key priority setting principles.
-In Section 2, we summarize previous research and some of its limitations.
-In Section 3, we outline our experiment.
-In Section 4, we report our findings.
-In Section 5, we discuss their significance and limitations.
+In Section 2, we offer a brief overview of key priority setting principles.
+In Section 3, we summarize previous research and some of its limitations.
+In Section 4, we outline our survey and experiment.
+In Section 5, we report our findings.
+In Section 6, we discuss their significance and limitations.

-1. Priority-Setting Principles
+2. Priority-Setting Principles

-The leading theories of distributive justice that respect the Pareto principle (the rule that if one can improve a person's well-being without reducing anyone else's, then one should do so) can be arranged along a continuum by the degree of extra concern they show for the less well off.
-At one end of the continuum is utilitarianism, which requires maximizing the sumtotal of well-being.
-Utilitarianism has no special concern for the less well off, as it regards a fixed increment of well-being as just as valuable when it accrues to a worse off person as when it accrues to a better off person.
-At the other end of this continuum is leximin, which requires maximizing the well-being of the least well off, and once this has been accomplished, of the second-least well off, and so on.
-One prominent example of a view in between these two end points is pluralist, moderate egalitarianism, which aims to both reduce inequality and improve total well-being (Tungodden, 2003).
-On this form of pluralist egalitarianism, a gain in well-being to someone who is worse off than others is more (but not infinitely more) valuable than an equally-sized gain to a better off person, as it both reduces inequality and improves well-being.
-Another example of a view on the spectrum is prioritarianism, which does not care about inequality itself, but which simply regards a gain in well-being as more important, the lower the level of well-being from which it arises, irrespective of whether there is anyone who is better off (or worse off) than the person being aided (Parfit, 1995; Adler, 2012).
+The leading theories of distributive justice that respect the Pareto principle (the rule that if one can improve a person's well-being without reducing anyone else's, then one should do so) can be arranged along a continuum by the degree of extra concern they show for the less well-off.
+At one end of the continuum is utilitarianism, which requires maximizing the sum total of well-being.
+Utilitarianism has no special concern for the less well-off, as it regards a fixed increment of well-being as just as valuable when it accrues to a worse-off person as when it accrues to a better-off person.
+At the other end of this continuum is leximin, which requires maximizing the well-being of the least well-off, and once this has been accomplished, of the second-least well-off, and so on.
+One prominent example of a view in between these two end points is pluralist, moderate egalitarianism, which aims to both reduce inequality and improve total wellbeing (Tungodden 2003).
+On this form of pluralist egalitarianism, a gain in well-being to someone who is worse off than others is more (but not infinitely more) valuable than an equally sized gain to a better-off person, as it both reduces inequality and improves well-being.
+Another example of a view on the spectrum is prioritarianism, which does not care about inequality itself, but simply regards a gain in well-being as somewhat more important (but not infinitely more important), the lower the level of well-being from which it arises, irrespective of whether there is anyone who is better off (or worse off) than the person being aided (Parfit 1995; Adler 2012).